veliovgroup/spiderable-middleware/README.md

 # Spiderable middleware

-Google, Facebook, Twitter, Yahoo, and Bing and all other crawlers and search engines are constantly trying to view your website.
-If your website is built on top of the JavaScript framework like, but not limited to - Angular, Backbone, Ember, Meteor, React, MEAN most of the front-end solutions returns basic HTML-markup and script-tags to crawlers, but not content of your page.
-The mission of `spiderable-middleware` and [ostr.io](https://ostr.io) are to boost your SEO experience without a headache.
+Google, Facebook, Twitter, Yahoo, Bing, and all other crawlers, search engines, and social networks are constantly trying to view your website.
+If your website is built on top of the JavaScript framework like, but not limited to - React, Vue, Svelte, Angular, Backbone, Ember, Meteor these front-end JS-frameworks are returning basic HTML-markup with script-tags to crawlers, but not content of the requested page.
+The mission of `spiderable-middleware` and [ostr.io](https://ostr.io) are to boost SEO for modern JavaScript-websites.

 ## Why Pre-render?

-- 🕸 Execute JavaScript, as web-crawlers and search engines can't run JS code;
+- 🕸 Execute JavaScript, — get rendered HTML page;
 - 🏃‍♂️ Boost response rate and decrease response time with caching;
-- 🚀 Optimized HTML markup for best SEO score;
+- 🚀 Optimized HTML markup for the best SEO score;
 - 🖥 Support for PWAs and SPAs;
 - 📱 Support for mobile-like crawlers;
 - 💅 Support [`styled-components`](https://styled-components.com);
 - ⚡️ Support [AMP (Accelerated Mobile Pages)](https://www.ampproject.org);
-- 🤓 Works with `Content-Security-Policy` and other "complicated" front-end security;
+- 🤓 Works with `Content-Security-Policy` and other complex front-end security rules;
 - ❤️ Search engines and social network crawlers love straightforward and pre-rendered pages;
 - 📱 Consistent link previews in messaging apps, like iMessage, Messages, Facebook, Slack, Telegram, WhatsApp, Viber, VK, Twitter, etc.;
-- 💻 Image, title, and description previews for posted links at social networks, like Facebook, Twitter, VK and others.
+- 💻 Image, title, and description previews for posted links at social networks, like Facebook, Twitter, Instagram, and others.

 ## ToC